s-surineni/s-surineni.github.io/_posts/2017-05-14-django_post.md

 ---
 layout: post
-title:  "How to read JSON data in a HTTP POST request in Django"
+title:  "How to read JSON data in an HTTP POST request in Django"
 <!-- date:   2016-11-24 21:47:04 +0530 -->
 categories: django
 comments: true